Chronic sinusitis is a common, yet serious, condition. It affects over 30 million Americans every year, disrupting quality of life.

 Chronic sinusitis symptoms

-- Nasal obstruction (airflow is blocked in either one or both of the nostrils)
+- Nasal obstruction that blocks airflow in one or both of your nostrils

 - Thick and/or foul-smelling or tasting nasal discharge or postnasal drip

 Nasal obstruction and decreased smell are more severe if you have chronic sinusitis with polyps.
 You may also experience the following symptoms, although they are more frequent in acute sinusitis: